akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240213000000/index.md

 ---
 Primary Category: cs.CV
-Categories: cs-CL, cs-CV, cs-LG, cs.CV
+Categories: cs-CV, cs.CV
-Keyword Score: 50
+Keyword Score: 56
-Keywords: Question Answering, Visual Question Answering, Visual Question Answering, Large Language Model, Vision-and-Language
+Keywords: Benchmarking, Foundation Model, Multi-modal, GPT, Question Answering, Visual Question Answering, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.07270v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.07116v1" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.07270v1.pdf" filename="2402.07270v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.07116v1.pdf" filename="2402.07116v1.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-The evaluation of text-generative <b>vision-language</b> models is a challenging yet crucial endeavor.
-By addressing the limitations of existing <b>Visual</b> <b>Question</b> <b>Answering</b> <b>(VQA)</b> benchmarks and proposing innovative evaluation methodologies, our research seeks to advance our understanding of these models' capabilities.
-We propose a novel <b>VQA</b> benchmark based on well-known <b>visual</b> <b>classification</b> <b>datasets</b> which allows a granular evaluation of text-generative <b>vision-language</b> models and their comparison with discriminative <b>vision-language</b> models.
-To improve the assessment of coarse answers on fine-grained classification tasks, we suggest using the semantic hierarchy of the label space to ask automatically generated follow-up <b>questions</b> <b>about</b> the ground-truth category.
-Finally, we compare traditional NLP and <b>LLM-based</b> metrics for the problem of evaluating model predictions given ground-truth answers.
-We perform a human evaluation study upon which we base our decision on the final metric.
-We apply our benchmark to a suite of <b>vision-language</b> models and show a detailed comparison of their abilities on object, action, and attribute classification.
-Our contributions aim to lay the foundation for more precise and meaningful assessments, facilitating targeted progress in the exciting field of <b>vision-language</b> modeling.
+The rapid development of Multi-modality <b>Large</b> <b>Language</b> <b>Models</b> (MLLMs) has navigated a paradigm shift in computer vision, moving towards versatile <b>foundational</b> <b>models.</b> However, evaluating MLLMs in low-level <b>visual</b> <b>perception</b> <b>and</b> understanding remains a yet-to-explore domain.
+To this end, we design <b>benchmark</b> settings to emulate human language responses related to low-level vision: the low-level <b>visual</b> <b>perception</b> <b>(A1)</b> via <b>visual</b> <b>question</b> <b>answering</b> related to low-level attributes (e.g. clarity, lighting); and the low-level <b>visual</b> <b>description</b> <b>(A2),</b> on evaluating MLLMs for low-level text descriptions.
+Furthermore, given that pairwise comparison can better avoid ambiguity of responses and has been adopted by many human experiments, we further extend the low-level perception-related <b>question-answering</b> <b>and</b> description evaluations of MLLMs from single images to image pairs.
+Specifically, for perception (A1), we carry out the LLVisionQA+ dataset, comprising 2,990 single images and 1,999 image pairs each accompanied by an open-ended <b>question</b> <b>about</b> its low-level features; for description (A2), we propose the LLDescribe+ dataset, evaluating MLLMs for low-level descriptions on 499 single images and 450 pairs.
+Additionally, we evaluate MLLMs on assessment (A3) ability, i.e. predicting score, by employing a softmax-based approach to enable all MLLMs to generate quantifiable quality ratings, tested against human opinions in 7 image quality assessment (IQA) datasets.
+With 24 MLLMs under evaluation, we demonstrate that several MLLMs have decent low-level <b>visual</b> <b>competencies</b> <b>on</b> single images, but only <b>GPT-4V</b> exhibits higher accuracy on pairwise comparisons than single image evaluations (like humans).
+We hope that our <b>benchmark</b> will motivate further research into uncovering and enhancing these nascent capabilities of MLLMs.
+Datasets will be available at https://github.com/Q-Future/Q-Bench.

 {{</citation>}}

-### (52/78) Outlier-Aware Training for Low-Bit Quantization of Structural Re-Parameterized Networks (Muqun Niu et al., 2024)
+### (2/12 | 52/79) Outlier-Aware Training for Low-Bit Quantization of Structural Re-Parameterized Networks (Muqun Niu et al., 2024)

 {{<citation>}}